pshaddel/efforless-express/README.md

 # Effotless express
-As far as I'm concenrned when we use `express` in our nodejs app we need to put our routes in a file which some people name it `app.js` or `server.js` and my problem was handling a lot of routes in this file.
-I decided to create an `express middleware` to organize routes based on folders structure of my application.
+When we use `express` in our nodejs app we need to put our routes in a file which some people name it `app.js` or `server.js` and this simple package solves the problem of handling a lot of routes in `app.js` file.
+I decided to create an `express middleware` to organize routes based on folders structure of your application.
 By default it uses `src` folder as root and you can create your routes just by creating folders and files.

 ## Installation:
 ``` npm install effortless-express ```

 ## Quick Start

 ```javascript